phoenixclub-ro/daydream-timisoara-assets/README.md

 **Graphics** → Figma files if you want your own logo and/or the header and footer images.<br>
 **Document templates** → templates for your documents in Word and Pages<br>
-**Presentation templates** → templates for the actual event in (Will be added in the future, currently just an empty folder)
+**Presentation templates** → templates for the actual event in (Will be added in the future, currently just an empty folder) **Sponsorship Prospectus** → Folder of some sample sponsorship prospectus, designed around Daydream Singapore.
+You can modify it for your Daydream tho!